-Cloves or clove oil is another great natural home remedy for a toothache.
+Cloves or clove oil is a great natural home remedy for a toothache.
 Cloves were used as a natural method of alleviating toothaches even before modern medicine was invented.
-Clove oil’s antiseptic properties help bring down infection which decreases the pain.
+Clove oil’s antiseptic properties help bring down infection, which decreases the pain.
 This spice or its oil should be applied directly into the cavity or other source of pain in order to help bring down the infection.
 Make sure you only use a drop or two of clove oil, because too much can be harmful.

 Garlic is one of the most effective home remedies for tooth pain.
 There is a chemical found exclusively in garlic called allicin with antibiotic properties that slow down bacterial affects.
 When the bacteria decrease, so does the pain.
 By applying a clove of crushed garlic directly on the affected tooth, the allicin is released and should immediately help alleviate the pain.

 Wheatgrass juice is another natural way to stop pain as well as help reverse tooth decay.
 Being a natural antibiotic, wheatgrass juice naturally draws out toxins that may be in the gums.
-This toothache home remedy helps stop the infection from spreading which in turn reduces tooth pain.
+This toothache home remedy helps stop the infection from spreading, which in turn reduces tooth pain.
 Use wheatgrass juice as a mouthwash to draw out toxins, or you can chew on wheatgrass for similar results.

 Raw onion has antiseptic properties, so chewing raw onion for 3 minutes can help.
 If it is too painful to chew, you can simply place a piece of raw onion directly on your tooth.